 Oral Contraceptive Pills (OCPs), the Patch, and Vaginal Ring

 Hormonal treatment including birth control pills, the patch, and the vaginal ring may be taken cyclically (with a week break) or continuously.
-Continuous hormonal treatment may be suggested by your health care provider for heavy periods, PCOS, endometriosis, or just for convenience.
+Continuous hormonal treatment particularly with the pill or ring may be suggested by your health care provider for heavy periods, PCOS, endometriosis, or just for convenience.

 What is hormonal treatment?